 Vaccinations are an integral part of the panoply of healthcare that has vastly extended the length and quality of our lives in the past hundred years.
 Most of us received several vaccines as children, protecting us against diseases that just a few generations ago killed and crippled thousands.
 And our elderly and vulnerable populations are vaccinated every year to protect them against annual strains of influenza.
 We know that vaccinated children do better at school, and their communities benefit economically.
 Vaccines advance global welfare and are among the most cost-effective means of doing so.

 Getting vaccinated will also help protect people around you, because if you are protected from developing severe COVID-19 disease through vaccination, you are less likely to infect someone else – someone like your elderly parents or grandparents, who are at increased risk for severe illness from COVID-19, or the doctors and nurses on whom we all depend.
-Exactly how well vaccination will prevent onward transmission is not yet known, however, so it is important to also continue with other prevention measures, like wearing a mask, until everyone around you is also vaccinated.

 All vaccines authorised in the EU to prevent COVID-19 undergo a scientific evaluation by the European Medicines Agency (EMA) and are rigorously monitored to ensure safety.
 The WHO is working together with the EU and around the world to ensure that the highest safety standards are met for authorised vaccines.